microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/mocking.md

 developers can use, providing a fake in the product code means those developers no longer need to write their own mock implementations, further increasing re-usability of code.

-### Upsides
+### Upsides to Fakes

 - No framework needed, is just like any other implementation.
 - Encourages testable design.
 - Code can be "promoted" to product code, so it is not wasted effort.

-### Downsides
+### Downsides to Fakes

 - Takes more time to implement.

 ## Best Practices

 To keep your mocking efficient, consider these best practices to make your code testable, save time and make your test assertions more meaningful.

 ### Dependency Injection

 If you don’t keep testability in mind from the beginning, once you start writing your tests, you might realize you have to do a time-intensive refactor to make the code unit testable.
 A common problem that leads to non-testable code is not using dependency injection.
 Use dependency injection so that a mock can easily be injected into your SUT during a unit test.

 More information on using dependency injection can be found [here](authoring_example.md#dependency-injection).

 ### Assertions

 When it comes to assertions in unit tests you want to make sure that you assert the right things, not necessarily lots of things.
 Some assertions can be inefficient and not give you the confidence you need in the test result.
 When you are mocking a client or configuration and your method passes the mock result directly as a return value without significant changes, consider not asserting on the return value.
 Because if you do, you are mainly asserting whether you set up the mock correctly.
 For a very simple example, look at this class:

 ```csharp